 Welcome to the AGEIST Book Club, a carefully curated and considered monthly selection of titles from our editors, ranging from familiar names that may stimulate the desire for a second look, mixed with some fresh names to help sharpen our book smarts.
-In collaboration with Early Bird Books.

 We have included a comments section, where all of us wanna-be literary aficionados can give license to our inner book critic.
 Give us your raves and rants.
 How did you feel about the plot lines?
 The languaging?
 The character development?
 Looking forward to seeing you in the conversations.

 In many ways, we’re more comfortable than ever before.
 But could our sheltered, temperature-controlled, overfed, underchallenged lives actually be the leading cause of many our most urgent physical and mental health issues?
 In this gripping investigation, award-winning journalist Michael Easter seeks out off-the-grid visionaries, disruptive genius researchers, and mind-body conditioning trailblazers who are unlocking the life-enhancing secrets of a counterintuitive solution: discomfort.
 The Comfort Crisis is a bold call to break out of your comfort zone and explore the wild within yourself.

 Verna Flake is fleeing Utah, a failed marriage (her husband has left her for a former beauty queen named Pinky), and the constricted yet reliable Mormon way of life.
 Seemingly naive but also gifted with an almost second sight for the emotional heart of things, Verna relates her adventures on the road, in Los Angeles, and eventually in Mexico, as she confronts her future and muses over her past.